 8. Write for humans – not for search engines

 Although we’ve stressed optimizing your ecommerce store for search engines, everything you do to your online store should ultimately be for the benefit of your shoppers.
 Your customers are not robots, after all!
 A paragraph of keyword-stuffed, nonsensical content might help your ranking a little, but it certainly won’t help your conversion rate.

 Your best bet is to hire an experienced copywriter who can walk the fine line between content that humans like to read and content that search engines want to rank.
 If you can’t afford a copywriter, you can try to learn the practice yourself through online webinars or guides.
 Alternately, you can hire WebFX’s experienced team of internet marketers to write copy for you—we’re always happy to help!

 At WebFX, we pride ourselves on creating high-quality ecommerce websites that convert well, and bring back shoppers time and time again.
-Whether you’re building a new online store or need to improve your current one, we’re here to help you with all your ecommerce SEO needs.
-Contact us today for a free quote.
+Whether you’re building a new online store or need to improve your current one, we’re here to help you with all your ecommerce SEO needs and use these ecommerce SEO tips to grow your business.